httpwg/http-extensions/draft-ietf-httpbis-priority.md

 Having the Priority header field defined as end-to-end is important for caching intermediaries.
-Such intermediaries can cache the value of the Priority header field along with the response, and utilize the value of the cached header field when serving the cached response, only because the header field is defined as end-to-end rather than hop-by-hop.
+Such intermediaries can cache the value of the Priority header field along with the response and utilize the value of the cached header field when serving the cached response, only because the header field is defined as end-to-end rather than hop-by-hop.